vincenzoauteri/frontend-nanodegree-mobile-portfolio/README.md

 - To further improve the situation, the embedded css is minified, using the minify command (npm node module)

-- Javascript files are also minified.
+- Javascript is also minified.

 - Finally, automated minification and image compression with gulp, using this tutorial http://markgoodyear.com/2014/01/getting-started-with-gulp/